 Methylenetetrahydrofolate reductase (MTHFR) is an enzyme that breaks down the amino acid homocysteine.
-The MTHFR gene that codes for this enzyme has the potential to mutate, which can either interfere with the enzyme’s ability to function normally or completely inactivate it.
+The MTHFR gene that codes for this enzyme can mutate, which can interfere with the enzyme’s ability to function normally or completely inactivate it.

 People have two MTHFR genes, inheriting one from each of their parents.
 Mutations can affect one (heterozygous) or both (homozygous) of these genes.

 There are two common types, or variants, of MTHFR mutations: C677T and A1298C.